StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 description: StackState curated integration
 ---

-# SolarWinds
+# SolarWinds Orion

 ## Overview

-The SolarWinds StackPack allows near real time synchronization between SolarWinds Orion (SolarWinds) and StackState.
-When the integration is enabled, SolarWinds nodes, interfaces and connections will be added to the StackState topology as components and relations.
+The SolarWinds Orion StackPack allows near real time synchronization between SolarWinds Orion (SolarWinds) and StackState.
+When the integration is enabled, SolarWinds Orion nodes, interfaces and connections will be added to the StackState topology as components and relations.

 ![Data flow](../../.gitbook/assets/stackpack-solarwinds.svg)

-* Agent V2 connects to the configured [SolarWinds API](#rest-api-endpoints) (default via TCP port 17778).
+* Agent V2 connects to the configured [SolarWinds Orion API](#rest-api-endpoints) (default via TCP port 17778).
 * Nodes, interfaces and connections are retrieved from the SolarWinds instance.
 * Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 * StackState translates incoming nodes, interfaces and connections into topology components and relations.